Holgermueller/Crystal-collector-game/README.md

-# week-4-game
+# Crystal Collector

-This is one of my homework assignments from the fourth week of the coding bootcampe course I attended, which you can probably tell from the title.
+This is one of my homework assignments from the fourth week of the coding bootcampe course I attended.

 ## Prerequisites and installation

 I used no extensions in the building of this game.
 The most I did was copy the jQuery cdn and paste it into my html page.
-To obtain the cdn, either Google jQuery cdn or follow this link: [cdn link] (https://code.jquery.com/).
+To obtain the cdn, either Google jQuery cdn or follow this link: [cdn link](https://code.jquery.com/).

 ## Authors